ngduc/node-rem/src_docs/features.md

 ## Deployment

 With Vercel:
 - Node-rem has vercel.json config file.
-You can run "npx vercel" to deploy it with your Vercel account
+You can build BE & FE, then run "npx vercel" to deploy it with your Vercel account
 - Try this repo: https://github.com/ngduc/vercel-express